Lunastellia/AmongUs-Challenger-Map/README.md

 • (bool) SetNuclearTimeOn => (allows to decrease the time on the timer)

 • (bool) SetNuclearSabTimeOn => (allows to decrease the time on the Alerte timer)

+• (bool) ResetSabotagecooldown => (allows to decrease the time on the Sabotage Timer after map destroyed)

 *avoid using the other functions in the data or risk breaking the functioning of the mod*